-Upcoming Events for July, 2015
+Upcoming Events for August, 2016

 Listed below are upcoming events and cultural training opportunities for Cherokee Nation Resource Families.
 Please check with your certification worker to confirm the amount of credit you can receive for classes you attend.

 In the month of August, a new Miss Cherokee, Junior Miss Cherokee and several Little Cherokee Ambassadors will be crowned.
 See all Cherokee Nation calendar items below.

 Noon to 1 p.m. – Cultural Tourism hosts a brown bag lunch discussion at the John Ross Museum in Tahlequah about Chief John Ross and his legacy after his death 150 years ago, on Aug.
 1, 1866.
 For more information, visit www.visitcherokeenation.com.

 1 to 2 p.m. – Cherokee Nation WIC program celebrates World Breastfeeding Week at the Sam Hider Health Center in Jay.
 Event includes refreshments, playing games, a lesson on nutrition and more.
 For information, call 918-453-5591.

 9 a.m. – Cherokee Nation Indian Child Welfare is partnering with CarePortal and Oklahoma Department of Human Services to launch Cherokee County CarePortal network at the Cherokee Nation Courthouse in Tahlequah.
 The CarePortal network is aimed at better meeting the needs of children being placed into foster care.
 For more information, call John Rozell at 918-871-9395.

 5 p.m. – The Little Cherokee Ambassador Competition will be held at the Tahlequah Municipal Armory Building, 100 N. Water Ave.
 For more information, call Kristen Smith-Snell at 918-525-2266.

 First day of school for the 2016-17 academic year for Sequoyah High School and Cherokee Immersion Charter School students.